Harry Carson

-Harry Donald Carson (born November 26, 1953) is an American former professional football player who spent his entire career as a middle linebacker for the New York Giants of the National Football League (NFL).
-Carson was inducted into the College Football Hall of Fame in 2002 and the Pro Football Hall of Fame in 2006.
+Harry Donald Carson (born November 26, 1953) is an American former professional football player who spent his entire career as a linebacker for the New York Giants of the National Football League (NFL).
+Carson was inducted into the College Football Hall of Fame in 2002, the Pro Football Hall of Fame in 2006 and the New Jersey Hall of Fame in 2018.

 Early life

 Born in Florence, South Carolina, Carson played at Wilson High School and later at McClenaghan High School, from which he graduated.

 College career

 Attended and graduated with a Bachelor of Science Degree in Education in 1976 from South Carolina State University.

-Before his NFL career, Carson played college football for Willie Jeffries at South Carolina State University from 1972–1975, not missing a single game in four years.
+Before his NFL career, Carson played college football for Willie Jeffries at South Carolina State University from 1972 to 1975, not missing a single game in four years.
 He became the first Mid-Eastern Athletic Conference player to win consecutive defensive player of the year honors, and assisted the Bulldogs to consecutive conference championships.
 In 1975, he was a first-team selection on the AFCA College-Division All-America team and set school records with 117 tackles and 17 sacks.
 With Carson as their captain, the Bulldogs defense recorded six shutouts in 1975, and held their opponents to just 29 points, an NCAA record for a ten-game season.
 Carson's Bulldog teammates included future Pittsburgh Steelers and College Football Hall of Fame safety Donnie Shell and future Kansas City Royals first baseman Willie Mays Aikens.
 In 2002, Carson was enshrined in the College Football Hall of Fame, and he was inducted into the Black College Football Hall of Fame in 2012.